aerni/raffy/README.md

-# pickawinner
+# Raffy

-> My top-notch Nuxt.js project
+> A simple and fun raffle drawing app

 ## Build Setup